Benji, Zax & the Alien Prince: Plot

 In order to survive on Earth, Antarians must wear a special bracelet known as a cipher.
 In the episode "The Locals", Prince Yubi's cipher is stolen by a gang of boys known as "The Vikings" and he gets very sick without it.
 Within seconds of the cipher's removal, Yubi faints, suggesting to more observant viewers that this life support device helps Yubi to breathe in some way.
 This is logical since the atmosphere is likely to be very different on Antars than on Earth.
 Every Antarian in the series is highly protective of their cipher, experiencing the immediate onset of fatigue as a result of its theft (Benji steals first Darah's then Khyber's cipher in the episode "Gold Mine" to force them to share a cipher and therefore rendering them unable to detect the nearby orgon signature from Trask's ship).

 Beyond principal hunters Darah (Angie Bolling; episodes 1-7 and Anna Holbrook; episodes 8-13) and Khyber (Joe Rainer; episodes 1-7 and Dallas Miles; episodes 8-13), the episode "UFO" also features Ric Spiegel as hunter Harwell Thompson.
-The episode "Puppy Love" features Tosha Moody as Tanya, Zanu's secret threat to Prince Yubi.
+The episode "Puppy Love" features Tosha Moody as Tanya, a secret agent of Zanu.
 Burton also played T.J.
 Parker (an Earth boy) in the episode "Double Trouble" who shoplifted a general store, which led to Yubi being arrested due to their striking resemblance to each other, while Khyber and Darah kidnap T.J. whom they mistake for the Prince.